SMelanko/AvantizeGuide/coding-style/cpp/README.md

    HTTPServer.h + HTTPServer.cpp
    ```

-   3. All definitions should reside in source files.
+   3. All definitions should reside in source files:

    ``` cpp
    class Counter